Mad Mod: Fictional character biography

 One of the first villains to menace the Teen Titans, Mad Mod (real name Neil Richards) is a Carnaby Street fashion designer with no innate superpowers.
 His codename is derived from the popular Mod style in England at the time.
 Mad Mod initially uses his fashion label as a front to smuggle goods inside his clothing.
 After being foiled, he hatches a plot to steal the Queen of Britain's scepter, but is thwarted by the Titans.

 The character disappeared following the cancellation of the original Teen Titans and was absent from the 1980–1994 series written by Marv Wolfman.
 Mad Mod resurfaces in the Dan Jurgens-written Teen Titans series of the mid-1990s as a reformed villain who now works as a costume designer for the Teen Titans.

-In The New 52 continuity reboot, Mad Mod is a member of a group known as "Diablo" that seeks to prevent the original Teen Titans from regaining their memories of their original incarnation of the group.
+In The New 52 continuity reboot, Mad Mod is a member of a group known as Diablo that seeks to prevent the original Teen Titans from regaining their memories of their original incarnation of the group.
 Mad Mod is portrayed as a hipster figure with a handlebar moustache and is much younger than his pre-New 52 incarnation.
 Mad Mod interrogates Bumblebee after her husband Mal Duncan is kidnapped by Mister Twister.
-When Mad Mod realizes that the Titans have regained their memories, he orders the team killed to stop Twister from using them in an occult ritual.
+When Mad Mod realizes that the Titans have regained their memories, he orders the team killed to stop Mister Twister from using them in an occult ritual.

 Powers and abilities

-During the Mad Mod's heyday as a villain, he would match his outrageous clothing with a way out approach in his intricate but deadly traps.
+During Mad Mod's heyday as a villain, he would match his outrageous clothing with a way out approach in his intricate but deadly traps.
 He would employ a gang of thugs to do most of the handiwork that needed muscle.

 Other versions

-An alternate universe variant of Mad Mod appears in Titans Tomorrow.
+An alternate universe version of Mad Mod appears in Titans Tomorrow.